 How Long Can You Keep Cooked Ribs in the Fridge?

-You can keep cooked ribs in the fridge for 3 days, and some believe they can be kept for up to a week if stored properly.
+You can keep juicy ribs in the fridge for 3 days, and some believe they can be kept for up to a week if stored properly.

 Outdated ribs will smell odd and may also be contaminated with bacteria.